-"(c) TELETYPEWRITEB EXCHANGE SERVICE.-For purposes of this subchapter, the term "teletypewriter exchange service' means the access from a teletypewriter or other data station to the teletypewriter exchange system of which such station is a part, and the privilege of intercommunication by such station with substantially all persons having teletypewriter or other data stations constituting a part of the same teletypewriter exchange system, to which the subscriber is entitled upon payment of a charge or charges (whether such charge or charges are determined as a flat periodic amount, on the basis of distance and elapsed transmission time, or in some other manner).
-The term "teletypewriter exchange service' does not include any service which is 'local telephone service' as defined in subsection (a).
+"(c) Teletypewriter Exchange Service.-For purposes of this subchapter, the term "teletypewriter exchange service' means the access from a teletypewriter or other data station to the teletypewriter exchange system of which such station is a part, and the privilege of intercommunication by such station with substantially all persons having teletypewriter or other data stations constituting a part of the same teletypewriter exchange system, to which the subscriber is entitled upon payment of a charge or charges (whether such charge or charges are determined as a flat periodic amount, on the basis of distance and elapsed transmission time, or in some other manner).
+The term 'teletypewriter exchange service' does not include any service which is 'local telephone service' as defined in subsection (a).

-"(d) PRIVATE COMMUNICATION SERVICE.-For purposes of this subchapter, the term 'private communication service' means-
+"(d) PRIVATE COMMUNICATION SERVICE.-For purposes of this subchapter, the term 'private communication service' meansgroups of channels, or